 Of course, only a dealer service department can determine whether your vehicle is actually affected by a recall by running the Vehicle Identification Number (VIN) through the manufacturer database.
 Nevertheless, the Maintenance Guide is a good check-and-balance for consumers, as we know of more than one person who failed to receive a manufacturer's recall notice sent by mail.
 For more on this subject, read "Don't Be Stranded by a Missed Recall Notice".

 Recalls are not to be confused with technical service bulletins (or TSBs) issued by the manufacturer for less serious problems that affect the normal operation of the vehicle.
 Sometimes called "secret warranties," TSBs cover known problems and provide repair instructions for service technicians, and accordingly, are distributed to all of the manufacturer's dealerships.
 (Some bulletins don't address anyactual problems and merely provide updated information on parts and maintenance protocol.)
 The NHTSA maintains a database of TSBs issued by every manufacturer, but consumers only have ready access to summary information, which is usually quite vague.

 Unlike recall-related repairs, which are performed on a no-questions-asked basis, TSB repairs are made only to resolve problems that can be verifiedby dealer service technicians.
 And generally, these repairs will be free of charge only if your vehicle is still under warranty.
-If you want to learn more about TSBs, check out these related stories, "You, Your Vehicle and the Technical Service Bulletin(TSB)" and "The Secret Warranty.
+If you want to learn more about TSBs, check out this related story, "The Secret Warranty.
 "You can also search for TSBs that may apply to your vehicle with the Maintenance Guide.

 Related Article: What is NHTSA?